Software

 3. Approve and execute.
 Decide who is authorized to approve and execute the agreement within your organization.
 Ensure that they understand the terms as well as the associated risk.

-4. Consider storage.
-Vendor contracts should be housed in a centralized location that’s easily accessible to multiple departments in your organization.
+5. Consider storage.
+Third-party contracts should be housed in a centralized location that’s easily accessible to multiple departments in your organization.
 This helps to prevent important dates from lapsing, such as the contract non-renewal notice period.

-• Are the contracts housed in a centralized location that’s easily accessible by multiple areas within our organization, as needed?
+• Will the contract be housed in a centralized location that multiple departments can easily access, as needed?

 • What are the key dates and timeframes we need to remember?